The Hon Robert James BROMWICH

 On 5 September 2016, Justice Bromwich was appointed as an additional judge of the Supreme Court of the Australian Capital Territory.
 He sits in the ACT Supreme Court and ACT Court of Appeal for a total of up to two weeks of the year, mostly in criminal matters.

 Justice Bromwich’s Chambers are staffed by two associates, which is a variation on the usual associate and executive assistant arrangement.
-The usual duration of each associate position is 18 months from commencement in either late January or early July.
+The usual duration of each associate position is 18 months from commencement in either late January or late July.
 The appointment of associates is always staggered to facilitate continuity of service and the induction and training of an incoming associate.

 The next vacancies for associate positions with Justice Bromwich will arise in late July 2018 and in late January 2019.
 Justice Bromwich will be taking applications for those positions between 30 November 2017 and 31 January 2018.